 Imagine having a continuous connection from that point forward, through the lifecycle of a driver.
-You’ll have so many opportunities to interact with that customer and support those life moments in positive ways.
+By building connected customer relationships early on, you’ll have many opportunities to interact with that customer and support those life moments in positive ways.

 An Evolved and Evolving View of Driving Behavior Data